COSIMA/regional-mom6/docs/contributing/docker_image_dev.md

 # Docker Image & Github Testing

 regional-mom6 uses a docker image in Github actions for holding large data.
 Here, we explain how contributors can use the docker image.
+Development on the docker image should be pushed to the "latest" tag whenever possible.

 First things first, install Docker by following [instructions at the docker docs](https://docs.docker.com/get-started/).
 To ensure everything is working correctly, start the docker engine, and check that the following simple command doesn't output any errors.